Poliksena Shishkina-Iavein

-Poliksena Shishkina-Iavein (April 1875 – March 1947) was a Russian Empire and Soviet suffragette and physician.
+Poliksena Shishkina-Iavein (April 1875 – March 1947) was a Russian and Soviet suffragette and physician.

 Life

 Poliksena Nestorovna Shishkina-Iavein was born in April 1875 in Nikolaev, Russian Empire (now Mykolaiv, Ukraine).
 She married a professor at the Medical-Surgical Academy, Georgi Iulievich Iavein, in 1900 while studying at the St Petersburg Women's Medical Institute.
 They had a daughter and a son together before she became one of the first women to graduate from the Institute in 1904.
 During World War I, Shishkina-Iavein taught medical courses, worked in a hospital for soldiers and helped to organize public canteens and women's shelters.
 The family left St Petersburg after the October Revolution of 1917 and moved to newly independent Estonia, but Shishkina-Iavein was not allowed to practice medicine there.
 After her husband's death in 1920, she returned to Leningrad (as St Petersburg was now named).
 She survived the Siege of Leningrad during World War II and died there in March 1947.